johannschopplich/cacao-kit-backend/README.md

 # Cacao Kit (Backend)

-This starter kit is based on the [`kirby-headless-starter`](https://github.com/johannschopplich/kirby-headless-starter) and provides a ready-to-use headless Kirby setup for the [Cacao Kit Frontend](https://github.com/johannschopplich/cacao-kit-frontend).
+This starter kit is based on the [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter) and provides a ready-to-use headless Kirby setup for the [Cacao Kit Frontend](https://github.com/johannschopplich/cacao-kit-frontend).

 ## Prerequisites